ParthJalan19/IWLPL-Assignment/README.md

 Tool used:- I ran the code in Visual Studio Code
 To run the code :- derectly through Visual Studio Code and the html, css and js code are displayed on Google chrome and the pythin script is run on the terminal .
+(f5) to run html code and ctrl+alt+n to run pythin code on terminal.